 Finalize the perfect number with your real estate agent, and you’ll maximize your chances of getting a top-dollar offer sooner than you think.

-There should be one goal when it comes to marketing your house: to tell the world that your house is for sale.
+The goal is to tell the world that your house is for sale.

-You do this by utilizing the right channels to reach your target audience.
+Your agent should do this by incorporating the right marketing process and utilizing the right channels to reach the most buyers.

 Upload your listing to the MLS

 The “MLS” is a database used by brokerages and agents across the country to list their homes for sale.